 CIP-003-6: Security Management Controls

+The key change from v5 to v6 here is the treatment of Low Impact BES Cyber Assets.
+For CIP-003-6 R1, the requirement removes the qualification of “high and medium” from the top level and splits the underlying requirements into a section for high and medium and a separate section for low-impact assets.
+Specifically, the requirement R1.2 now specifies that registered entities must have a policy (and, therefore, corresponding controls) for low-impact BES cyber assets that addresses cybersecurity awareness, physical security controls, electronic access controls for low-impact external routable connectivity (LERC), dial-up connectivity and cybersecurity incident response.
+This isn’t new, really.
+It’s effectively a collapse of CIP-003-5 R1 and R2 into a single R1 requirement.
 The new CIP-003-6 R2 now lays out extended details for the requirements for low-impact assets.
 The sections required in the policy are now called out more specifically, along with various cycle durations, such as NERC CIP training every 15 months.
 These details should help both entities and vendors achieve and maintain compliance, but it’s unlikely that they materially impact organizations that were already well situated with regards to CIP-003-5.

 CIP-006-6: Physical Security of BES Cyber Systems

+The new revision of CIP-006 adds a requirement R1.10 to address physical security of “cabling and other nonprogrammable communication components” located outside a physical security perimeter.
+A key component of this new requirement is the requirement where physical security of these components is not in place.
 Essentially, if you can’t adequately protect such components physically, you must implement a set of logical controls, including encryption of data that transits those components, monitoring, and alarm on networks that traverse those components, or “an equally effective logical control.”
 Practically, the objective here is to prevent physical tampering that results in logical access.
 Registered entities either have to put in place the physical controls or demonstrate that they can prevent or detect such tampering effectively.

 CIP-010-2: Configuration Change Management and Vulnerability Assessments